For more information on Parkinson’s disease and exercise, please visit Parkinson’s Europe website.

 US charity Parkinson’s Foundation and the American College of Sports MediREAD MORE

-Championing sport in the Parkinson’s community
+Championing sport in Parkinson’s community

 How Sport Parkinson’s is revolutionising access to exerciseREAD MORE